dnsimple/dnsimple-elixir/CONTRIBUTING.md

 Submit unit tests for your changes.
 You can test your changes on your machine by [running the test suite](#testing).

-When you submit a PR, tests will also be run on the continuous integration environment [through Travis](https://travis-ci.com/aetrion/dnsimple-php).
+When you submit a PR, tests will also be run on the [continuous integration environment via Travis](https://travis-ci.com/dnsimple/dnsimple-elixir).